CyberSecuriTim/osTicket-post-install-config/README.md

 <h2>

  STEP 8: What good is a ticketing system if we have no users to well, use it?
-It is time to configure some users so we can get to resetting some passwords 💻
+It is time to configure some users so we can get to resetting those passwords 💻
 </h2>